-Does white chai tea have caffeine?
+Does White Chai tea have caffeine?

 Using fully boiling water to brew white tea or brewing white tea for more than five minutes will increase the level of caffeine in your cup.
-We recommend using water that's 190 degrees Fahrenheit or lower and brew for three to four minutes, five minutes at most.
+We recommend using water that's 190 degrees Fahrenheit or lower and brewing for three to four minutes, five minutes at most.